nils-braun/b2luigi/docs/advanced/development.rst

         flit install -s

-4. The documentation is hosted on read the docs and build automatically on every commit to master.
+4. The documentation is hosted on read the docs and build automatically on every commit to main.
     You can (and should) also build the documentation locally by installing ``sphinx``

     .. code-block:: bash